ElektraInitiative/PermaplanT/e2e/README.md

 #### Flaky tests

-If there is something suspicious going on
+If there is something suspicious going on.

 ```sh
 set -e; for i in `seq 10`;do echo "Running iteration $i"; python -m pytest -n auto; done